m-pilia/m-pilia.github.io/posts/_posts/2018-09-23-goupwise-landmark-registration.md

 implementation](http://elastix.isi.uu.nl/doxygen/classelastix_1_1AdaptiveStochasticGradientDescent.html)
 of [stochastic gradient
 descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) (SGD) with
-adaptive parameters [[4]](#4), which makes it possible to robustly optimise the energy for this problem within an acceptable computing time.
+adaptive parameters {% cite klein2009adaptive %}, which makes it possible to robustly optimise the energy for this problem within an acceptable computing time.

 While most Elastix features are designed for pairwise registration, the toolbox also offers [some